 Course materials are chosen to reach the learning outcomes of the course.
 The accompanying course materials (presentations, notes, course readers, and links to open courses) are uploaded on the e-learning system and are accessible to students from anywhere.
 Some teachers upload filmed lectures, so that students can review them at home.
-Furthermore, students can borrow necessary textbooks and other necessary course readings at the library, or use e-books.
+Furthermore Students can borrow necessary textbooks and other necessary course readings at the library, or use e-books.
 It is also possible to order books from other libraries.
 Research papers are available through EBSCO, Emerald, Sage, Taylor&Francis.
 Also, students can access Bloomberg Businessweek, The Economist, and other publications.

-Guest lecturers are invited to enhance students' learning experience by providing current and relevant examples of the practical applications of theory they are learning.
-The lecturer's initiative is structured with the help of the ISM Fund as they are in charge of establishing partnerships for cooperation and support, and have access to companies.
+Guest lectures are invited to enhance students' learning experience by providing current and relevant examples of the practical applications of theory they are learning.
 Before the start of the course, lecturers and guest speakers plan and agree on the topics to be covered.
-Contributing guests (Cognizant, KPMG, Bank of Lithuania, Deloitte, etc.) share their experience or bring real cases to the class-room.
-Furthermore, ISM offers a wide range of open lectures, seminars, conferences with famous economists, business people, and researchers.
+Contributing guests share their experience or bring real cases to the class-room.
+Furthermore ISM offers a wide range of Open lectures, seminars, conferences with famous economists, business people, and researchers.

 Lecturing tutors are not a common practice in Lithuania.
-ISM doctoral students act as tutors by: assisting in the exams, providing consultations to students, teach classes (under the professors' supervision) and act as advisors during the bachelor thesis writing process.
-A tutor, a master student, has been employed to assist students with mathematics, as this subject is considered to be the most challenging, especially for the international students.
+ISM doctoral students act as tutors by: assisting in the exams, providing consultations to students, teach classes (under the professors' supervision) and act as advisors during the final thesis writing process.
+ISM doctoral students' act as tutors for the students.
+They assist in the exams and provide consultations during the thesis writing process.